DanielYu0864/TypeScript-03-Map/README.md

 ###### Learn:

 1. load data out of csv file
-2. Enums in TypeScript
+2. enums in TypeScript
-3. Tuple in TupeScript
+3. tuple in TypeScript
-4. Ingeritance V.S.
-Composition
+4. generic in TypeScript
+5. Inheritance & Composition in TypeScript (and why compostion is better in this case)